Issue

 2. Providing incentives to encourage the industry to locate and remain in Alberta.

-3. Support the creation of a new pharmaceutical industry by recognizing the potential of farming and processing of high-level thebaine poppy in Canada for the pharmaceutical industry; and,
+3. Support the creation of a new pharmaceutical industry by recognizing the potential of farming and processing of high-level thebaine poppy in Canada; and,

 Download The Policy Brief